percona/percona-xtradb-cluster/doc/source/howtos/proxysql.rst

   --mode                             ProxySQL read/write configuration mode, currently supporting: 'loadbal' and 'singlewrite' (the default) modes
   --write-node                       Writer node to accept write statments.
 This option is supported only when using --mode=singlewrite
-  --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --version, -v                      Print version info
+  --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --syncusers                        Sync user accounts currently configured in MySQL to ProxySQL (deletes ProxySQL users not in MySQL)
+  --version, -v                      Print version info

 .. note:: Before using the ``proxysql-admin`` tool,